Top Ten Indoor Things to do in Winter or on a Rainy Day in Louisville with Kids

 Also…………check out Whet Your Palette

 5. Story Time at the Louisville Free Public Library – Story times vary by day, location, and age group.
 Click here for a current calendar.
 There is a kid-friendly event going on every day at the Louisville Free Public Library!
+Keep tabs on their social media for changes to in-person programming due to the pandemic.

 3. All About Kids Funzone and Open Gym – This is a really neat facility that has everything from inflatables to gymnastics to a pool (also in Oldham County!).
 And, at the Oldham County location, they have a basketball court.
 See their website for more details as schedules/prices subject may change.